altostruct/altostruct-cloudformation-templates/CONTRIBUTING_GUIDELINE.md

 2. **Use Lowercase Letters**: Always use lowercase letters for file names.
 This ensures cross-platform compatibility and consistency.

-3. **Use Hyphens or Underscores**: Use hyphens ("-") to separate words in file names.
+3. **Use Hyphens**: Use hyphens ("-") to separate words in file names.
 This improves readability.
 For example:
    - `serverless-aurora.json`
    - `lambda-sqs-lambda.yml`